JediChou/jedi-md-book/02-ReadingNote/devops-paas-foudry/contribute.md

 For further guidance, contact the Cloud Foundry Documantation Team at [cf-doc@pivotal.io](cf-docs@pivotal.io) or through our **#cf-docs** channel on the [Cloud Fundry Slack](https://cloudfoundry.slack.com/).

-## How Can You Preview Your Documentation Changes?
+## How Can You Preview Your Documentation Changes

 The Cloud Foundry Documentation Team uses the tool [Bookbinder](https://github.com/pivotal-cf/bookbinder) to publish the Cloud Foundry documentation.